You know when you really crave something?

 Best recipe for panna cotta that will become your favorite dessert!

-If you make this delicious tofu tacos recipe, please be sure to give it a rating and leave a comment!
+If you make this yummy lighter panna cotta recipe, please be sure to give it a rating and leave a comment!
 It would make me so happy! 🙂

 Remember: if you try one of my recipes, tag me on Instagram or DM me the photos!